 Creating a GMB listing is a great way to reach potential customers in your immediate vicinity.
 It’s as simple as listing your hours of operation, phone number, website and location, so people in your local area can find and contact you.
 The listing gives your customers additional insights too, like what your busiest time of day is, as well as review ratings.

 The information on your GMB profile will also get pushed to Google Maps, an increasingly common search tool for finding local tradies – especially if the job needs attention straight away.

 Online directories can work wonders for your trade business.
 They’re highly targeted platforms, meaning customers who use them are actively looking for someone to hire.
 They generally categorise by trade and location, so to win business in your local area, you need to demonstrate why you’re the best.
 Use your reviews to do this.

-Online directories for UK trade businesses:
+- Online directories for trade businesses in Australia.

 Streamline with software